 The description of his popularity among the students, insubordination, and desire for fame suggests possible narcissistic features.
 Steinhäuser described himself in an essay as someone "who is sometimes difficult to bear" and noted that people's opinions of him ranged from "likable" to "cannot stand him."24 Though this does not necessarily mean he was narcissistic, his comments show an awareness that his behavior could be overbearing.
-He reportedly was rude to teachers and his report card included comments such as "doesn't respond to discipline well."25
+He reportedly was rude to teachers, and his report card included comments such as "doesn't respond to discipline well."25

-Steinhäuser's major conduct problems involved his being truant from school so he could hang out at local gun clubs and practice his shooting.
+Steinhäuser's major conduct problems involved his skipping school so he could hang out at local gun clubs and practice his shooting.
 To cover his truancy, he forged notes from physicians.
 When this was discovered, he was expelled.26 The expulsion occurred in February 2001.
 He committed further deception by never telling his mother he had been suspended, leaving the house each morning for two months as if he were going to school.27 It is also believed by police that Steinhäuser "had been tearing up letters sent to his home by the school."28

 Prior to this, in the year 2000 Steinhäuser was caught smoking a cigar on a school field trip and was confronted by a teacher.
-Steinhäuser, who was drunk, formed a gun with his hand, pointed at the teacher, and said, "Rat-a-tat-a-tat, you're dead."29 Not only did Steinhäuser defy school rules about smoking and drinking, he was belligerent when confronted and engaged in an eerie foreshadowing of his attack.
+Steinhäuser, who was drunk, formed a gun with his hand, pointed at the teacher, and said, "Rat-a-tat-a-tat-a-tat, you're dead."29 Not only did Steinhäuser defy school rules about smoking and drinking; he was belligerent when confronted and engaged in an eerie foreshadowing of his attack.
 In fact, the teacher who confronted him was one of the faculty whom Steinhäuser killed.

 Unlike most rampage shooters, Steinhäuser specifically targeted teachers.
-His attack occurred during a major examination and it has been hypothesized that Steinhäuser was seeking revenge against the school for having expelled him and denied him the opportunity to take the exam.
-Steinhäuser killed twelve teachers, an administrator, a police officer, as well as two students who apparently were hit randomly.30 A student who knew Steinhäuser commented, "I think the teachers got on his nerves."31 eryone know him is similar to Eric Harris's desire for fame.
-As Harris wrote, "I want to leave a lasting impression on the world."32 Also, Brenda Spencer, another psychopathic shooter, had fame in mind before her attack, and told her friends they would see her on television.
-Two other psychopathic shooters, Gang Lu and Valery Fabrikant, also sought media attention prior to and/or after their attacks.33
+His attack occurred during a major examination, and it has been hypothesized that Steinhäuser was seeking revenge against the school for having expelled him and denied him the opportunity to take the exam.
+Steinhäuser killed twelve teachers, an administrator, a police officer, and two students who apparently were hit randomly.
+A student who knew Steinhäuser commented, I think the teachers got on his nerves.